Complexity of Jelly-No and Hanano games with various constraints: JELLY with black jellies and no bound on the size of the board

 Let us now detail the proof of Theorem \ref{JellyPHard}.

 \begin{proof}

 We consider the following problem:

 \textsc{Instance:} Let $G = (E, V)$ be a simple planar NCL graph such that all vertices have exactly three incident edges and follow either an OR or AND pattern.
 Let $e = (u, v) \in E$.
-Is there a succession of edge flips such that $e$ can be flipped and the resulting graph is still NCL?

-To reduce our problem to \textsc{Jelly}, we begin by computing the visibility representation corresponding to G, which can be done in linear time\cite{Tamassia1986}.
-In the rest of the paragraph, we will name by "vertices" and "edges" the corresponding vertical shapes and horizontal segments in the representation.
+\textsc{Question:} Is there a succession of edge flips such that $e$ can be flipped and all intermediate steps, as well as the resulting graph, are still NCL?

-Since our version of \textsc{Jelly} has an unbounded number of colours, we can assign one colour to each vertex and one colour to each edge of our original graph.
-Let $n_i, b_i^1, b_i^2, b_i^3, i \in [1, |V|]$ and $m_j, j \in [1, |E|]$ be the different colours used in our reduction.
+To reduce our problem to \textsc{Jelly}, we begin by computing the visibility representation corresponding to $G$, which can be done in linear time \cite{Tamassia1986}.
+Using results from \cite{HananoJ}, we compute the equivalent representation using only configurations $(\overleftarrow{B}, \overrightarrow{B}, \overleftarrow{B})$, $(\overleftarrow{B}, \overleftarrow{R}, \overrightarrow{R})$ and red or blue bends.
+We obtain each configuration with a constant number of combinations, thus in linear time.

-Due to the structure used, instead of only having to build gadgets for AND and OR patterns, we now need to build vertex gadgets corresponding to each possible configuration of adjacent edges in the visibility representation.
-Keeping in mind the assumption that no edge shares a $y$ coordinate, i.e. there can only be one incident edge at each vertical position (top, middle, bottom), in an OR pattern since all incident edges are blue there are only two possibilities for each vertical position (the incident blue edge is on the right or left), i.e. $2^{3} = 8$ total configurations.
-In an AND pattern there are six possibilities for the incident blue edge and then four for the two red edges, i.e. 24 total configurations.
-Due to symmetry, the number of gadgets to build can be reduced from 32 to 16.
+In the rest of the paragraph, we name by ``vertices" and ``edges" the corresponding vertical shapes and horizontal segments in the representation, with no distinction between OR/AND patterns and red or blue bends.
+Let $V', E'$ be the sets of ``vertices" and ``edges" in the representation.
+Since our version of \textsc{Jelly} has an unbounded number of colours, we can assign one colour to each vertex and one colour to each edge of our representation.
+Let $n_i, b_i^1, b_i^2, b_i^3, i \in [1, |V'|]$ and $m_j, j \in [1, |E'|]$ be the different colours used in our reduction.